Fumohouse/godot-luau-script/docs/src/usage/known-issues.md

 # Known Issues

-`godot-luau-script`, godot-cpp, Godot's GDExtension script language interface, and Godot 4 itself are all unstable.
-As such, you may experience significant issues when using all of these things together.
+`godot-luau-script` and Godot's GDExtension script language interface are both relatively unstable.
+As such, you may experience issues when using them together.

-## Upstream issue: Godot crashes when loading a project for the first time

-This likely occurs because the `ScriptLanguage` is used before initialization when the extension is loaded for the first time (or, that it is used during asset reimport somehow).
+## Error: `_gdvirtual__get_language_call: Required virtual method ScriptExtension::_get_language must be overridden before calling.`

+This is likely an upstream issue with the initialization of GDExtension classes.
+Scripts should run normally despite this error.

+The issue is tracked [here](https://github.com/godotengine/godot/issues/80275).